Information processing (psychology): Information processing model: the working memory

 Within this model, sensory store and short term memory or working memory has limited capacity.
 Sensory store is able to hold very limited amounts of information for very limited amounts of time.
 This phenomenon is very similar to having a picture taken with a flash.
 For a few brief moments after the flash goes off, the flash it seems to still be there.
-However, it is soon gone and there is no way to know it was there (Sternberg & Sternberg, 2012).
+However, it is soon gone and there is no way to know it was there.
 Short term memory holds information for slightly longer periods of time, but still has a limited capacity.
-According to Linden (2007), "The capacity of STM had initially been estimated at "seven plus or minus two" items (Miller 1956), which fits the observation from neuropsychological testing that the average digit span of healthy adults is about seven (Cowan and others 2005).
+According to Linden, "The capacity of STM had initially been estimated at "seven plus or minus two" items, which fits the observation from neuropsychological testing that the average digit span of healthy adults is about seven.
 However, it emerged that these numbers of items can only be retained if they are grouped into so-called chunks, using perceptual or conceptual associations between individual stimuli."
 Its duration is of 5–20 seconds before it is out of the subject's mind.
 This occurs often with names of people newly introduced to.
 Images or information based on meaning are stored here as well, but it decays without rehearsal or repetition of such information.

-On the other hand, long-term memory has a potentially unlimited capacity (Sternberg & Sternberg, 2012) and its duration is as good as indefinite.
+On the other hand, long-term memory has a potentially unlimited capacity and its duration is as good as indefinite.
 Although sometimes it is difficult to access, it encompasses everything learned until this point in time.
 One might become forgetful or feel as if the information is on the tip of the tongue.